Build an Engaging Intranet to Enhance Employee Engagement

 Everything in a new employees’ 30-60-90 day plan should ultimately help make progress on the company’s mission – no matter how far removed some of the tasks in it might be from that end goal.

-So, start with the big picture and work backwards to make sure every new hire is making as big an impact on your organization as possible.
+Start with the big picture and work backwards to make sure every new hire is making as big an impact on your organization as possible.

+Make the goals and objectives in your 30-60-90 day plans too hard and you’ll knock the wind out of even the most confident new hire’s sails.
 Set the bar too low and productivity will take a hit – and the top talent will become bored and might start wondering if they’ve made a mistake joining your company.

-Which is why the secret to a successful employee onboarding is setting stretch goals – objectives that are achievable, but challenging.
+The secret to a successful employee onboarding is setting stretch goals – objectives that are achievable, but challenging.
 Goals they need to stretch themselves to hit.

 Setting ambitious targets for your people and then giving them all the support they need to achieve them is the key to a productive and engaged workforce.

 Ninety days can be a long time in business.
+Projects get delayed.
+Complications come up.
+Opportunities arise.

 What’s more important than strictly following the plan you’ve laid out is that your employee always knows what’s expected of them at any given moment – and what “success” looks like in their role.
 That’s what’s going to boost retention and engagement the most.

-A 30-60-90 day plan is a great way to make sure your new hires settle in as fast as possible.
+A 30-60-90 day plan is a great way to make sure your new hires settle in quickly.
+But it isn't the only tool in the onboarding toolbox.

 Get the foundational knowledge on creating an employee recognition program that boosts employee engagement and helps them feel valued.